CONTACT INFORMATION

 - Receive a notification regarding the status of request.
 If approved, proceed to QMCAO Reservation Desk.

-- Fill-up the Application Form and submit it to QMCAO Reservation Desk.
+- Receive and fill-up the Application Form and submit it to QMCAO Reservation Desk.

 - Proceed to the Finance & Collection Unit to pay the corresponding fee (if applicable).